Maths Week Scotland 2023: Maths in Motion

 Go With the Flow

 Whether it's water, crowds or traffic analyzing flows is important.
 Find out how stadiums safely plan capacity and how taps always give us clean drinking water.
-Here a school have had a go with a marble run!
+One school took part with a STEM challenge - designing and building their own marble run

 Reach for the Stars